Ellie Clewlow reviews the Patagonia Women’s Storm 10 Jacket, a premium-feeling waterproof.

-The Storm 10 is primarily built for ‘fast and light’ mountain pursuits such as Alpine-style climbing, but it also works well for UK hillwalking.
+The Patagonia Women’s Storm 10 is part of our guide to the best waterproof jackets.
+It is primarily built for ‘fast and light’ mountain pursuits such as Alpine-style climbing, but it also works well for UK hillwalking.
 It employs a premium 3-layer construction, which uses Patagonia’s own H2No waterproof-breathable PU-based membrane, bonded to a 20-denier ripstop nylon fabric, with a soft tricot backer.
 The soft inner ensures great next-to-skin comfort.

 The face fabric is 100% recycled, which is a plus for sustainability.
 Sadly the water-repellent DWR finish is not PFC-free.
 Fabrics are Fair Trade certified sewn though.